belgattitude/openstore-schema-core/README.md

 - PHP engine 5.4+, 7.0+ or HHVM >= 3.2.
 - MySQL or MariaDB with InnoDB

+## Databases

+Be sure to have one of the supported databases available:

 | Database      | Extra              |
 |---------------|--------------------|
 | MySQL 5.6+    | INNODB engine      |